veracrypt/VeraCrypt/README.md

 Instructions for Signing and Packaging VeraCrypt for Windows:
 -------------------------------------------------------------

+First, create an environment variable 'WSDK81' pointing to the Windows SDK for Windows 8.1 installation directory.
 The folder "Signing" contains a batch file (sign.bat) that will sign all VeraCrypt components using a code signing certificate present on the certificate store and also build the final installation setup.